tytydraco/yessleep/out/I_Dug_Up_My_Best_Friend_and_Used_Him_For_a_Prank.md

 Again, no sound.

-Undeterred, I jumped out from behind the wall and pointed a beer at Jim sitting on the couch and said, “Hah!
+Undeterred, I jumped out from behind the wall and pointed a beer at Tom sitting on the couch and said, “Hah!
 Got ya!
 April Fool’s!”

 But he just stared at me confused and raised his eyebrows.